 While the problem has exploded so has recognition of it and an understanding of how to address it.
 It’s clear that several elements are in place to fight the various battles.
 With a further push from both technology, the governing bodies and advertisers themselves, we’re moving in the right direction to finally winning the war.

-We recently launched an ad fraud manifesto to highlight the issue and the avenues to tackling it.
-You can sign up for it by visiting here.
+We recently launched an ad fraud manifesto to highlight the issue and the avenues to tackling it:

 United… we’ll get there soon.